domkris/AuthDemo/README.md

 It is a setup of how authentication will work in the application.
 It involves defining mechanisms used to verify a user's identity.
 Examples:

 - Setting up JWT (JSON Web Token) authentication.
-	- Configuring JWT bearer auth scheme
+	- Configuring thg JWT bearer auth scheme
     - Specify options like token validation parameters, token expiration, issuer, audience, signing key.
 - Setting up Cookie based authentication
 	- Configuring Cookie name, expiration time, login path, etc.
 - Setting up external authentication providers like Oauth 2.0, OIDC (Facebook, Twitter/X, Google, Microsoft or other)
-	- Configuring connection using industry-defined protocols between our application and other unrelated application to share user profile information.
+	- Configuring connections using industry-defined protocols between our application and other unrelated applications to share user profile information.

 Configuration of AuthDemo JWT  bearer scheme: